tenpaMk2/gatsby-theme-figure-blog/theme/README.md

 ### Post link cards of internal links

-Convert top-level internal link in your Markdown to post-link-card.
+Convert an internal link to a post-link-card.
 The card has hero-image of linked post (or page), so looks so good❗

 For example, when you write the following Markdown,